perpetual-s/Gemi/README.md

 ### Why Gemi?

+**The Mental Health Crisis**: 1 in 5 Americans suffers from mental illness, yet almost 6 in 10 receive no treatment (NAMI, 2024).
+This represents millions suffering in silence.

+**AI Can Help**: A 2025 meta-analysis found that AI conversational agents are valid tools for early intervention, showing significant positive effects on depressive symptoms in youth (Feng et al., 2025).

-**The Problem**: Only 2.9% of AI conversations are about personal or emotional support ([according to Anthropic's research](https://www.anthropic.com/news/how-people-use-claude-for-support-advice-and-companionship)).
-Why?
-Because people don't trust the cloud with their secrets.
+**The Trust Paradox**: Despite AI's proven effectiveness, only 2.9% of AI conversations are about personal or emotional support ([Anthropic Research, 2025](https://www.anthropic.com/news/how-people-use-claude-for-support-advice-and-companionship)).
+Yet when people do use AI for support:
+- 86% of emotionally significant conversations fall into support categories
+- Conversations consistently end more positively than they begin
+- Negative emotional spirals are proven to be uncommon

+**The Real Barrier**: It's not that people don't need help—it's that they don't trust the cloud.
+Major AI platforms:
+- May incidentally include your personal information in training data
+- Are court-mandated to retain all chat data indefinitely, even "deleted" conversations
+- Break the fundamental promise of privacy

 **The Solution**: Gemi brings the power of advanced AI to your personal journaling while keeping everything on your device.
-Named after the Korean word "재미" (fun), Gemi makes AI-powered journaling both enjoyable and private.
+Your deepest thoughts deserve better than cloud storage—they deserve a true sanctuary.
+Named after the Korean word "재미" (fun), Gemi makes AI-powered journaling both powerful and private.

 ## Key Features